 The Anne Frank Center will set up internships based on your needs and school requirements.
 We typically look for candidates with some work experience and students who want to learn about Anne Frank.
 We have programs that work with her diary as well as use tools to advance her legacy, to educate young people and communities in the U.S. and Canada about the dangers of intolerance, antisemitism, racism and discrimination.
-Contact email@example.com or call Ellen Rich at 212-431-7993.
+Contact our Education Department at email@example.com

 The Anne Frank Center USA is seeking college and newly graduated student interns to work in the